 How to Lay Turf Rolls

-A lush green lawn makes all the difference to any garden space or yard.
+A lush green lawn makes all the difference to any garden.
 It offers a facelift to any bare area needing a bit of a lift.
 On a larger scale, golf courses, parks and council grounds require high quality lawns for both comfort and ease-of-use.
 However, for longevity and to maintain the aesthetic value of a lawn it must be treated, fertilized and cared for.
 Without the right care at the outset, the grass will start to rot underneath preventing the roots from bedding down into the soil, and consequently the grass will die.
-BUT with the right care in those early days your lawn will grow and thrive – giving you enjoyment for many years to come.
+However, with the right care in those early days, your lawn will grow and thrive – giving you enjoyment for many years to come.

 Laying turf rolls is one of the most efficient and effective ways of improving the appearance of an outdoor space – and it’s easy to achieve!
 Below is a guideline to get you started.
 Of course, you are welcome to contact the team at Greener Lawn for more information and assistance in laying turf and maintaining your lawn.

-To being with, you need some basic tools: a wheelbarrow, a sharp knife, a spade and a rake.
+To begin with, you need some basic tools: a wheelbarrow, a sharp knife, a spade and a rake.

 Preparing the Soil